oliviapetronio/Data-400-Final-Project/README.md

      -Population
      -Rent pricing

-Various y variables are from the Target data compared to other target data and rest of variables (x).
+Various variables are from the Target data (y) compared to other target data and rest of variables (x).

 # Data Scraping
-  Please see the code in the file [Target Data! updated 4-6-25.ipynb for the full code](https://github.com/oliviapetronio/Data-400-Final-Project/blob/main/Target%20Data!%20updated%204-6-25.ipynb).
+  Please see the code in the file [Target Data! updated 4-6-25.ipynb](https://github.com/oliviapetronio/Data-400-Final-Project/blob/main/Target%20Data!%20updated%204-6-25.ipynb) for the full code.

 # Data Cleaning
-  Certain zip codes were changed to strings as some selected zip codes had a 0 in front
+  Certain zip codes were changed to strings as some selected zip codes had a 0 in front and were not registering as integers.
+The rent and price were changed to floats removing the $.
+Also some AirPods rows had name variations and therefore had to be unified.
+Since all of the data was in a separate file from web scraping, data was appended and then pivoted (columns turn into rows and rows into columns) so data is tidy with zip code as id.
+Then the distribution center distance was added.

 # Exploratory Data Analysis